blazerTweaks/blazerTweaks/README.md

 If something sparks my mind, I’ll probably build it.

 My main stack is HTML, CSS, JavaScript, and Vue.
-I also spend a lot of time designing with Figma, organizing ideas in Obsidian.
+I also spend a lot of time organizing my ideas in Obsidian.
 #

 **Fun facts**